-In consideration of the above recitals and the mutual covenants, terms, conditions, and restrictions contained herein, and pursuant to California Civil Code §815 et seq., Grantor and Grantee further hereby agree as follows:
+In consideration of the above recitals and the mutual covenants, terms, conditions, and restrictions contained herein, and pursuant to California Civil Code section 815, et seq., Grantor and Grantee agree as follows:

 1. Grant of Easement.
-Grantor hereby grants to Grantee a perpetual "conservation easement" as defined by §815.1 of the Conservation Easement Act of 1979 (California Civil Code §815 et seq.) in gross, in, on, over and across the Property (the "Conservation Easement"), subject to and in accordance with the terms and conditions of this Easement.
+Grantor hereby grants to Grantee a perpetual "conservation easement" as defined by section 815.1 of the Conservation Easement Act of 1979 (California Civil Code section 815, et seq.) in gross, in, on, over and across the Property, subject to and in accordance with the terms and conditions of this Easement.

 2. Purpose.
-It is the purpose of this Easement to protect and preserve in perpetuity the Beneficial Public Values on the Property by restricting any use of the Property that will significantly impair the Beneficial Public Values, all subject to and in accordance with the terms and conditions of this Easement (the "Purpose").
+It is the purpose of this Easement to protect and preserve in perpetuity the Beneficial Public Values by restricting any use of the Property that will significantly impair the Beneficial Public Values, all subject to and in accordance with the terms and conditions of this Easement (the "Purpose").
 As used in this Easement, the terms "impair" and "impairment" mean to diminish in quantity, quality, value, strength or viability.
 As used in this Easement, the terms "significant" and "significantly," when used with "impair" and "impairment," respectively, mean a greater than negligible adverse impact, for more than a transient period.
-The parties agree that Grantor's retention of certain rights specified in this Easement, including the Hydro Reserved Rights, is consistent with the Purpose of this Easement.
+The parties agree that Grantor's retention of certain rights specified in this Easement, including those expressly reserved in Section 6, below, is consistent with the Purpose of this Easement.